Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Memoir

 \subsection{Language-Conditioned World Model}

-To adapt the basic contrastive world model that focus solely on environmental dynamics \cite{2020dreamtocontrol} for VLN task, our approach explicitly incorporates instruction conditioning to leverage the strong prior knowledge inherent in VLN tasks.
+To adapt the basic contrastive world model that focuses solely on environmental dynamics \cite{2020dreamtocontrol} for VLN task, our approach explicitly incorporates instruction conditioning to leverage the strong prior knowledge inherent in VLN tasks.
 We extend the standard ELBO formulation by incorporating instruction $\ell$ and reward signal $\gamma_t$ (indicating distance to goal):

 where $\mathcal{J}_{\text{REWARD}}$ encourages accurate goal proximity prediction for imagination termination.
 The negative sample set $\mathcal{D}$ comprises observations from different timesteps and episodes within each training batch.
-The contrastive term $\mathcal{J}_{\text{NCE}}$ is implemented through a learnable compatibility function that measures semantic similarity between latent states and visual observations:
+The contrastive term $\mathcal{J}_{\text{NCE}}$ is implemented through a learnable function that measures compatibility between latent states and visual observations:

 where $x_t$ represents the visual feature extracted through DUET's observation encoder via averge pooling, $\psi_s$ and $\psi_o$ are learned embedding functions that map states and observations to a shared embedding space, $\text{sim}(a,b) = \frac{a^{\top}b}{\|a\|\|b\|}$ denotes cosine similarity, and $\zeta$ denotes temperature parameter.
 This formulation enables principled assessment of compatibility between imagined states and observations stored in long-term memory, providing a foundation for similarity-based memory retrieval.